Turn Your Treasures Into a Charitable Legacy

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 A gift in your will or living trust.
-You can leave a legacy at American University by donating your treasures to us through your will or living trust.
-A benefit of donating property through your will is that your estate will receive a federal estate tax charitable deduction.
+You can leave a legacy at American University by donating property to us through your will or living trust.

 A bargain sale.
 You can sell us your property for less than the fair market value of the item.
 For example, if you sell us an antique for $25,000 that is worth $50,000, you will receive a federal income tax charitable deduction of $25,000 plus the payment from us of $25,000.